Parallel Newton methods for the continuous quadratic knapsack problem: A Jacobi and Gauss-Seidel tale: A specialized Newton method to project onto a simplex

 \subsection{Projection onto a $\ell_1$ ball}

 Clearly, if $y\in \mathcal B$, the projection of $y$ onto $\mathcal B$ is $y$ itself.
-Otherwise, the projection can be recovered from projecting the entry-wise absolute value $|y| = (|y_1|,\ldots,|y_n|)$ onto $\Delta$ and multiplying its result by the original signs of $y$, see~\cite[Proposition 2.1]{Condat2016}.
+Otherwise, the projection can be recovered from projecting the entry-wise absolute value $|y| = (|y_1|,\ldots,|y_n|)$ onto $\Delta$ and multiplying its result by the original signs of $y$, see Proposition~2.1 of \citet{Condat2016}.